New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Metrically compatible probabilities on compact metric spaces

 \begin{flushright} $\blacksquare$ \end{flushright}

-$\mu$ is therefore an exterior measure on $K$.
-Using the exterior measures theorem, we can say that it is a measure on $K$ defined on the Borel sets.
+Thus, $\mu$ is an exterior measure on $K$.
+Using the exterior measures theorem, we can state that its restriction to Borel sets is a measure.
 Recall here this theorem shown in \cite{Fractales}[pages 195-199].

 \begin{theorem} Let $E$ be a metric space.
 If $\mu$ is a metric exterior measure on $E$, its restriction to the $\sigma$-algebra of Borel sets is a measure. \end{theorem}

 Moreover, $\mu(K) = 1$, hence $\mu$ is a probability on $K$.